-Given the amount of growth expected in this occupation—31,200 new positions by the decade’s end – now seems like a good time to end the confusion about what these healthcare workers actually do.
+Given the amount of growth expected in this occupation – 22,700 new positions by the decade’s end – now seems like a good time to end the confusion about what these health care workers actually do.

-At a bare minimum, you'll need an associate's degree, but the field’s elite also have a bachelor’s degree.
-Myers says there are around 380 to 390 associate programs throughout the country, and up to 55 bachelor’s degree programs.
-Anticipate coursework in anatomy, chemistry, microbiology, pharmacology, and mathematics.
+At a minimum, respiratory therapists need an associate degree, but the field’s elite also have a bachelor’s degree.
+Myers says there are about 380 to 390 associate programs throughout the country and up to 55 bachelor’s degree programs.
+Anticipate coursework in anatomy, chemistry, microbiology, pharmacology and mathematics.
 These programs also offer training on performing diagnostic tests and patient assessment.

 The next step in training is obtaining a license and certification.
-There are two certification levels that most RTs seek: Certified Respiratory Therapist (known as CRT), which indicates your mastery of essential knowledge, skills, and abilities for an entry-level therapist, and the Registered Respiratory Therapist certification, or RRT.
+There are two certification levels that most RTs seek: Certified Respiratory Therapist (known as CRT), which indicates your mastery of essential knowledge, skills and abilities as an entry-level therapist, and the Registered Respiratory Therapist certification, or RRT.
 An RRT credential signifies a more advanced level of knowledge.
-“In today’s market, people are looking for advanced practice clinicians.
-And therefore there’s a movement for employers to really push for the RRT credential,” Myers says.
+“In today’s market, people are looking for advanced practice clinicians, and therefore, there’s a movement for employers to really push for the RRT credential,” Myers says.
 “We’ve basically told our grads when coming in the door that they had to achieve their RRT within a year of employment.”

 Specialists have other certifications to consider, including the Neonatal/Pediatric Respiratory Care Specialist credential, or the Sleep Disorders Testing and Therapeutic Intervention Respiratory Care Specialist credential.
 For more information on state licensure and examinations, visit the National Board for Respiratory Care's website.

-Practice your people skills and problem-solving abilities so that you can better relate to and examine patients, plus consult with doctors and other healthcare personnel on appropriate treatment.
-Being adept with machinery is also an asset, given that medical equipment and records are increasingly digitized.
+Practice your people skills and problem-solving abilities so you can better relate to and examine patients, plus consult with doctors and other health care personnel on appropriate treatment.
+Understanding how to operate medical equipment is an asset, in addition to computer skills, since medical records are increasingly digitized.